Theater Audition and Interview Registration

-- Regardless of which style of dance you execute, the choreography and the movement should be story-driven and connected to the music.
-You should be dancing with a sense of purpose.
+- Regardless of which style of dance you execute, the choreography and the movement should be story-driven and connected to the music where the applicant is dancing with a sense of purpose.

-- Prepare 30-60 seconds of dance, in whatever dance discipline you are most comfortable with: jazz, ballet, modern, African, hip hop, lyrical, or contemporary.
+- 30-60 seconds of dance in whatever dance discipline you feel most confident.
+This may include, but is not limited to jazz, ballet, tap, modern, cultural dance styles, hip hop, lyrical, or contemporary.